CivicActions/ssp-toolkit/docs/controls/IA.md

 ##### Drupal

 Drupal requires users to change their password upon initial login, and the application website enforces this.
-User accounts are assigned a randomly-generated and unguessable default password that is not shared with anyone, including site Administrators.
-Once the user logs in and creates a new password, the default password erased from the website's database.
+Each user account is assigned a default password that is randomly generated, not possible to guess, and not shared with anyone, including site administrators.
+When the user logs in and creates a new password, the default password is erased from the website database.

 #### h